diefenbach/django-lfs/docs/developer/howtos/how_to_add_action_groups.rst

     We pass the above given group name to the ``actions`` tab.
 In this case ``Sidebar``.

-Add Actions to the Group
+Add actions to the group
 ========================

 1. Open the :term:`LMI` and go to ``Shop / Actions``.